RoboticsKnowledgebase/mrsd-software-bootcamp/README.md

 4. Algorithms
     <blockquote>
     You can use either Python or C++ for these exercises.
+Python skeleton code is provided in <code>/scripts</code> directory and C++ is provided in <code>/src</code> directory, in each algorithm package.
     </blockquote>

    <ol type="A">